SauloCav/Compilers-and-Computer-Languages/README.md

 Context-free grammars can be represented using Backus-Naur Form (BNF).
 BNF uses three classes of symbols: non-terminal symbols (phrases) enclosed by brackets <>, terminal symbols (tokens) that stand for themselves, and the metasymbol ::= - is defined to be.

 As derivations are ambiguous, a more abstract structure is needed.
 Parse trees generalise derivations and provide structural information needed by the later stages of compilation.

+## Semantic Analysis

+Semantic analysis is the process of drawing meaning from text.
+It allows computers to understand and interpret sentences, paragraphs, or whole documents, by analyzing their grammatical structure, and identifying relationships between individual words in a particular context.

+It’s an essential sub-task of Natural Language Processing (NLP) and the driving force behind machine learning tools like chatbots, search engines, and text analysis.

+Semantic analysis-driven tools can help companies automatically extract meaningful information from unstructured data, such as emails, support tickets, and customer feedback.

+Semantic analysis or context sensitive analysis is a process in compiler construction, usually after parsing, to gather necessary semantic information from the source code.
+It usually includes type checking, or makes sure a variable is declared before use which is impossible to describe in the extended Backus–Naur form and thus not easily detected during parsing.